trichimtrich/honeybear_ids/README.md

 - SQL Injection Detector module.
 - DDoS Detector module.
 - Shellcode Detector module.

+> Machine Learning in Sub Detector Module?

 Thus, they should be independently developed and will be integrated to framework when they are ready.
-## Machine Learning in Sub Detector Module